Paschal5000/MVP-Project/README.md

-#   PROJECT LEVIOSONA

-A project in partial fulfillment for the ALX SE program

-Node.js & Passport login
+# Node.js & Passport Login

 This is a user login and registration app using Node.js, Express, Passport, Mongoose, EJS and some other packages.